tyvren/hyprnosis/README.md

 Detailed documentation can be found in the wiki.

+**Dependencies**
-**Dependencies** - multilib repository must be added during arch install.
+- multilib repository must be added during arch install.
 Secure boot must be disabled in UEFI for systemd bootloader use.
+- gum - used for the terminal UI installer aesthetic

 **This script is meant to be used as an automated setup for new arch systems.
 Clean installs only, as I can not guarantee the functionality when applied to a pre-configured system.**